accessibility-exchange/co-design/src/steps/organizations-make-their-profile.md

 ---
-title: Federally regulated entities make their profile
+title: 7.
+Federally regulated entities make their profile
 subtitle: Federally regulated entities complete a profile with the relevant information of interest to consultants.
 phase: Preparing federally regulated entities
-step: 7
 ---
 ## Ideas